 These tranches will be disbursed based on the request of the MoF, and once the ex-ante screening is made on the lists of eligible beneficiaries.
+Payments will be followed by ex-post verification as per PEGASE safeguards.

-Over the past years, the EU started to shift the CSP component from previous unconditional support to linking part of the disbursements to the achievement of certain benchmarks agreed with the PA in the framework of PA-led reforms.
-The current context constitutes an exceptional and/or duly justified case, as the unexpected events, external shocks and changing circumstances make the incentive-based approach impossible to implement through the current decision.
-Reforms in the key areas covered by the incentive-based approach in the past years (PFM, PAR, health, water and energy, sustainable financing, and service delivery) remain extremely important.
-Policy dialogue with the PA on the key areas of reform will continue and, when possible, the EU and the PA will continue to discuss the inclusion of benchmarks in line with the evolution of the situation.
+Over the past years, the EU started to shift the CSP component from previous unconditional support to linking part of the disbursements to the achievement of certain benchmarks agreed with the PA in the framework of PA-led reforms..
+Reforms in the key areas covered by the incentive-based approach in the past years (PFM, PAR, health, water and energy, sustainable financing, and service delivery) remain extremely important but the reform coverage is being extended, also in view of the upcoming Comprehensive Programme on Resilience & Recovery.
+Policy dialogue with the PA on the key areas of reform will intensify.